rasayesh/AsteroidWars/README.md

 To communicate with the database directly the API/Server I made uses mongoose.js which stores the user profile information, game information, and user messages information.

-The sorting requests cover both, each url is to the respective function:
+The sorting requests cover both:
-H2L (highest to lowest)
+H2L (highest to lowest) request
-L2H (lowest to highest)
+L2H (lowest to highest) request condensed into one line for less repetition.

 ### API Routes:
 | Function        | Route     |